Orbifold/knwl/journal/Chunking.md

 ```

 This will print out the chunks of text, each containing up to 20 tokens.
 You can adjust the `chunk_size` and `chunk_overlap` parameters to see how they affect the chunking process.

+Note that you can also use the `print_knwl` for a pretty-printed version of the chunks.